esiaero/Convolution-Reverb/README.md

 # Convolution Reverb

-What is...
+## What is...

-How to use...
+## How to use...

+## Disclaimer

+It is not recommended to use this for critical programs; it should be treated as a learning exercise.

 # Attributions
 IR files: